Karthi051/exno1/README.md

 # Result
-the data cleaning process has been done sucessfully
+the data cleaning process has been done successfully